Little Fockers

-Little Fockers (known as Meet the Parents: Little Fockers in some territories) is a 2010 American romantic comedy film and the third film in the Meet the Parents film series, serving as a sequel to Meet the Parents (2000) and Meet the Fockers (2004).
-Robert De Niro, Ben Stiller, Owen Wilson, Blythe Danner, Teri Polo, Dustin Hoffman, Barbra Streisand and Thomas McCarthy reprise their roles from previous films, with Jessica Alba, Laura Dern, Kevin Hart and Harvey Keitel joining the cast.
-It is the first film in the franchise not to be directed by Jay Roach; he is replaced by Paul Weitz.
+Little Fockers (known as Meet the Parents: Little Fockers in some markets) is a 2010 American comedy film directed by Paul Weitz.
+It is the sequel to Meet the Fockers (2004) and the third installment in Meet the Parents film series.
+Robert De Niro, Ben Stiller, Owen Wilson, Blythe Danner, Teri Polo, Dustin Hoffman, and Barbra Streisand reprise their roles from previous films, with Jessica Alba, Laura Dern, and Harvey Keitel joining the cast.
+The story follows Greg Focker who, after being named the succeeding family patriarch by his father-in-law Jack Byrnes, aims to prove his worth.

-After the commercial success of the first two films in the franchise, both De Niro and Stiller received a remuneration of $20 million for their roles in Little Fockers, en route to a $100 million production budget.
-Although the film grossed $310 million worldwide, it earned less than its predecessors and was panned by critics.

-A further sequel, Focker In-Law, is scheduled to be released on November 25, 2026.
+After the commercial success of the first two films, De Niro and Stiller each received a remuneration of $20 million for their roles in Little Fockers, which had a $100 million production budget.
+Little Fockers was released on December 22, 2010 by Universal Pictures in the United States and Canada, and by Paramount Pictures in international markets, and grossed $310.7 million on a $100 million budget.
+It received negative reviews from critics.
+A further sequel, Focker-in-Law, is scheduled to be released in 2026.

 Plot

-Five years after the events of the previous film, Greg Focker and his wife Pam are preparing to celebrate the fifth birthday of their twins Samantha and Henry, while planning to move to a new house.
+Five years after their wedding, Greg Focker and his wife Pam are preparing to celebrate the fifth birthday of their twin children Samantha and Henry, while planning to move to a new house.
 However, things go awry for Greg when his in-laws Jack and Dina Byrnes visit them, and Jack announces that he is looking for his successor as the head of the Byrnes family.

-Recently, Jack has been diagnosed with a heart condition and has become embittered by his daughter Debbie's divorce from her husband Bob—their marriage was the social event of the first film, and showed how he and Greg met—for cheating on her with a nurse.
-Jack's original plan was to declare Bob as his successor, but he decides to pass the role to Greg, naming him "The Godfocker".
+Recently, Jack has been diagnosed with a heart condition and has become embittered by his daughter Debbie's divorce from her husband Bob.
+As Jack's original plan to declare Bob as his successor has failed, and his son Denny is a disappointment to him, he decides to pass the role to Greg, naming him "The Godfocker".

 Despite Greg reluctantly accepting the role, Jack remains skeptical and begins to suspect Greg of infidelity when he sees him with drug representative Andi Garcia, who openly flirts with him.
 The presence of Sustengo, an erectile dysfunction drug that Greg promotes as a side job, also prompts Jack to think that he is no longer sexually attracted to Pam.
-Furthermore, he starts to doubt his ability to provide for his family when he is initially reluctant to send his children to a private school.
+Furthermore, he starts to doubt his ability to provide for his family when he is initially reluctant to enroll his children in a private school.

 During a medical conference promoting Sustengo, Greg meets Bob at a bar and he tells him of Jack's original intention to name him "The Bobfather" as his successor.
-His relief and happiness with leaving Jack's family make Greg slightly uncomfortable.
+His relief and happiness with leaving Jack's family makes Greg slightly uncomfortable.
 Meanwhile, Jack tries to convince Pam to consider divorcing Greg and renewing her relationship with her ex-fiancé Kevin Rawley, whom Jack thinks is more financially and personally suitable for her.